Job-Protected Leave

 Background

-The federal Family and Medical Leave Act (FMLA) provides for 12 weeks of leave.
-FMLA applies to some workers who have serious medical conditions, care for someone with such a condition, or have a new child.
-Employers are required to maintain their workers’ health insurance on the same terms as during active employment.
-They must also have the same, or a substantially similar, job available on the employee’s return to work.
-However, employers are not required to pay their workers during their time off.
+The federal Family and Medical Leave Act (FMLA) provides for 12 weeks of unpaid leave.
+FMLA allows eligible workers to take leave to address their own serious medical conditions; care for their spouse, child, or parent with a serious medical condition; or bond with a newborn child or newly placed adopted or foster child.
+Employers are required to maintain their workers’ health insurance while they are on leave on the same terms as during active employment.
+Employers must also have the same, or a substantially similar, job available on the employee’s return to work.

 Many workers are not covered by FMLA.
-They include those who work for employers with fewer than 50 employees and workers caring for individuals outside their immediate family, such as extended family, partners, neighbors, and friends.
-Those who cannot afford to take unpaid leave cannot take advantage of FMLA.
+They include those who work for employers with fewer than 50 employees, those who have worked for their employer for less than 12 months, and workers caring for individuals outside their immediate family, such as siblings, in-laws, and grandparents.
+Those who cannot afford to take unpaid leave also cannot take advantage of FMLA.

 Family and medical leave

-Policymakers should improve the federal Family and Medical Leave Act (FMLA) and state FMLAs.
+Federal policymakers should improve the Family and Medical Leave Act (FMLA).
 They could extend the law to apply to employers with fewer than 50 employees.
-They could also expand it to cover all primary caregivers including extended family and those with close affinity relationships.
+They also could expand it to cover all primary caregivers including extended family and those with close affinity relationships.
+State policymakers also should expand state-specific FMLAs to cover more workers.

 Proposals to help working caregivers must protect current benefits and the rights workers enjoy under the Fair Labor Standards Act and other fair employment laws.